Steve Green (politician)

-Steve Green (born May 28, 1960) is an American politician and member of the Minnesota House of Representatives.
-A member of the Republican Party of Minnesota, he represents District 2B in northwestern Minnesota, which includes most of Becker County, southern Clearwater County, southern Hubbard County, Mahnomen County, northeastern Otter Tail County and northern Wadena County.
+Steve Green (born May 28, 1960) is an American politician and member of the Minnesota Senate.
+A member of the Republican Party of Minnesota, he represents District 2.
+He previously served in the Minnesota House of Representatives, representing District 2B in northwestern Minnesota, which includes most of Becker County, southern Clearwater County, southern Hubbard County, Mahnomen County, northeastern Otter Tail County and northern Wadena County.

 Education and career

 Green graduated from Fosston High School in 1978.
 He later attended the Detroit Lakes Area Vocational Technical Institute.
-Green operated a greenhouse for 23 years.
-His parents started Lakeland Greenhouse in 1973.
-He took it over in 1981 and continued the family tradition until 2004.
-Green now makes his living in construction and carpentry work.
-He has been a self-employed businessman for 31 years.
-Green had been politically active in the Republican Party for about eight years, and had previously been a candidate in 2010 and 2008 for District 2A.
+Green operated Lakeland Greenhouse, which his parents established in 1973, from 1981 to 2004.
+He now makes his living in construction and carpentry work.

+Green had been politically active in the Republican Party for many years before running for office.